trickest/insiders/README.md

 - In the end, we parse and organize the collected data and push it here
 - We have the workflow scheduled to run regularly to keep the data up-to-date at all times.

-**Note**: As described, the username generation process involves a few steps to maximize coverage, but this could also lead to a few false positives.
+**Note**: As described, the username generation process involves a number of steps to maximize coverage, but this could also lead to a few false positives.
 We carefully designed the workflow (and continue to develop it) to ensure the results are as accurate as possible but please verify the validity of this any data before taking action on it.

 ## Contribution
 All contributions/ideas/suggestions are welcome!
 If you want to add/edit a target/workflow, feel free to create a new ticket via [GitHub issues](https://github.com/trickest/inventory/issues), tweet at us [@trick3st](https://twitter.com/trick3st), or join the conversation on [Discord](https://discord.gg/7HZmFYTGcQ).